 The Pine School uses technology to enhance its 21st century curriculum and student learning through our laptop program, smart classroom initiatives, wireless environments and use of state-of-the-art tools to enrich the learning process.
 We use FACTS Family as our Student Information System and Online Portal.
 G Suite for Education as our communications, office suite and LMS (Learning Management System), and SeeSaw as our student digital portfolio system.
 All of our systems are platform independent and are primarily accessed through a web browser or tablet device.

 FACTS Family is our school management system that provides a web interface for parent and student information.
 Resource documents, report cards, grades, lesson plans and homework are all found on FACTS Family.
-First time users of FACTS Family should set up their accounts by going to our dedicated FACTS Family page on the website and downloading the Manual.
+First time users of FACTS Family should set up their accounts by going to our dedicated FACTS Family page on the website.